tcrayford/tyrone/README.md

 Bada bing!

+If you want the `states.js` or the `grid.js` you can do so like this:

+    tyrone [NAME OF JOB] --states --grid

 ## Features

 Tyrone believes in tough love.
 You're going to have to do alot of work yourself.
 However, he does want to give the pups a headstart.
 Your job _will_ use HTML 5 and comes with a HTML 5 `reset.css`.
 It's the way of the future and will save you time (see `input[placeholder]`).
 If you really object you can turn HTML 5 off, just by placeing this line in your Sinatra file: